foxie-io/nestgo/example/advanced/README.md

 # Advanced Example for NG Framework

 This directory contains an advanced example of using the NG framework.
-It demonstrates how to structure a complex application with multiple components, middleware, guards, interceptors, and adapters.
+It demonstrates how to structure a complex application with multiple features, middleware, guards, interceptors, and adapters.

 ## Project Structure